 Chronic Condition Limit

 This refers to the maximum amount a insurer will pay for a pet’s chronic or recurring conditions for a lifetime.
-Not all policies have this limitation, but other limitations may apply to specific conditions, such as cover for tick paralysis treatment.
+Not all policies have this limitation, but other limitations may apply to specific conditions, such as cover for tick paralysis treatment, or cruciate ligament conditions.

 This is a request by the pet owner to receive reimbursement for veterinary bills or treatments made for the insured pet to the insurance company.